andrepxx/location-visualizer/README.md

 ## Uploading geo data

 To upload geo data to the database, log in with a user account, which has at least `geodb-read` and `geodb-write` permissions.
 Open the sidebar, click on the *GeoDB* button, then choose the import and sort strategies from the dropdown.
-Afterwards, open a file explorer on your system and move the GeoJSON files via drag and drop into the browser window.
+Afterwards, open a file explorer on your system and move the CSV, GPX or JSON files via drag and drop into the browser window.
 An import report will be displayed after the data has been imported.

 ## Clearing the database